pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Processing of return values
 ***************************

-Similar to `set_process` the :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, and :func:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` functions allow a `get_process` argument which if specified must be a function that takes a value and performs processing before value mapping.
+Similar to `set_process` the :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>`, and :func:`Instrument.measurement <pymeasure.instruments.common_base.CommonBase.measurement>` functions allow a `get_process` argument which if specified must be a function that takes a value and performs processing before value mapping.
 The function must return the processed value.
 In analogy to the example above this can be used for example for unit conversion:

 .. testcode::